2023–24 Provo Premier League

 The 2023–24 Provo Premier League season was the twenty-sixth league season of the Provo Premier League, the top division football competition in the Turks and Caicos Islands.
+Many league games took place in front of dozens of spectators.

 The Academy Eagles won the league by winning both phases of the competition.
 No playoff final was required to name a champion and to end the season.
 The apertura began on 29 September 2023 and ended on 20 January 2024.
 Academy Eagles won the first phase of the competition, with an unbeaten match record a +19 goal difference.
 The clausura began on 5 April 2024 and ended on 1 May 2025.
 Academy Eagles won the second phase of the competition, with an unbeaten match record a +14 goal difference.